Cirqua Apartments / BKK Architects

 -

-Architects in ChargeSimon Knott, George Huon
+- Architects In Charge:Simon Knott, George Huon

-BuilderAspekt Construction Group
+- Builder:Aspekt Construction Group

-ServicesNJM Consulting
+- Services:NJM Consulting

-Building SurveyorGroup II
+- Building Surveyor:Group II

-ESDUrban Digestor
+- Esd:Urban Digestor

-DDANick Morris Access Consulting
+- Dda :Nick Morris Access Consulting

-From the architect.
+Text description provided by the architects.
 Described by BKK Architects as a contemporary reinterpretation of “local, historical housing types,” Cirqua Apartments weave new and obscure formal elements into an established residential neighbourhood in suburban Melbourne, playing on the familiarity of the single-home dwellings ingrained in the the collective memory.

 Situated on a steeply sloping block in the leafy suburb of Ivanhoe, the apartments echo local character through their materiality and volumetric composition.
 Weathered brick, standing seam metal and wooden partitions reflect the material language of the surrounding art deco and federation era homes.